isomerpages/agd-corp/index.md

       url: /careers-at-agd/overview/
   - infopic:
       subtitle: Scholarship
-      description: we offer scholarships for those seeking to achieve greater heights in a rewarding career with AGD.
+      description: We offer scholarships for those seeking to achieve greater heights in a rewarding career with AGD.
       button: Find Out More
       url: /careers-at-agd/scholarship/